Last Updated on April 23, 2019 by Katty

 Italian Secret Organizations: Massoneria / Masonry

 Freemasonry would have a historical role in Italian history a century later, thanks to the infamous actions of the Propaganda Due or the P2 Lodge.
 The P2 Lodge was a Masonic Lodge that operated within the rules of Italian Grande Oriente from its foundation in 1945 up to its disbanding in 1976.
 From then on it continued its operations in secret until 1981.
-In these years the lodge and its leader Licio Gelli were at the center of
+In these years the lodge and its leader Licio Gelli were at the center of a complex web of political and criminal intrigue.

 The Loggia P2 and its members were involved in the Tangentopoli corruption scandal, in the bankrupting of the Vatican bank Banco Ambrosiano, the homicides of Mino Pecorelli and Roberto Calvi, as well as many more obscure chapters of Italian recent history.
 According to police findings, Licio Gelli was concocting a plan to overthrow the Italian government in a coup d’etat called Plan for Democratic Rebirth.
 The Lodge counted among its member powerful journalists, politicians, members of the military and businessmen.
 The former Italian Prime Minister Silvio Berlusconi was a P2 member.